 Carbon Emissions Initiative

 All fossil fuel powered motoring will be under tremendous – and increasing – public scrutiny for the rest of the decade as we attempt to meet the target of the UK becoming net-zero by 2050.
-At the request of the Club President, Paul Tunnicliffe, a volunteer member of the Library with expertise in the area undertook a due diligence exercise assisted by others, examining the viability of carbon emissions recovery schemes.
+At the request of the then Club President, Paul Tunnicliffe, a volunteer member of the Library with expertise in the area undertook a due diligence exercise assisted by others, examining the viability of carbon emissions recovery schemes.

 Notwithstanding the significant national heritage inherent in Edwardian, vintage, thoroughbred and classic cars, the wider political realities now render superfluous any arguments that organizations such as the VSCC do not need to be contributing explicitly and significantly to the UK being carbon neutral.
 In contrast the VSCC is ideally placed to provide strong leadership, delivering a viable, sustainable future for vintage motoring and competition throughout this decade and beyond.